ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 Properties of an entity can refer to another URL or entity by using the form `{"@id": "uri-reference"}` as in the example above, where the [author] property in the [File] entity refer to the [Person] entity, identified as `#alice`.

-Identifiers in `@id` SHOULD be either a valid _absolute URI_ like <http://example.com/>, or a _URI references_ _URI paths_ relative to the RO-Crate root directory.
+Identifiers in `@id` SHOULD be either a valid _absolute URI_ like <http://example.com/>, or a _URI path_ relative to the RO-Crate root directory.
+Although legal in JSON-LD, `@id` paths in RO-Crate SHOULD NOT use `../` to climb out of the _RO-Crate Root_, rather such references SHOULD be translated to absolute URIs.
+See also section [Core Metadata for Data Entities](../data-entities.md#core-metadata-for-data-entities).

 Care must be taken to express any relative paths using `/` separator and escape special characters like space (`%20`).
 As JSON-LD supports _IRIs_, international characters in identifiers SHOULD be encoded in UTF-8 rather than `%`-escaped.

 Because the _RO-Crate JSON-LD_ is _flattened_, all described entities must be JSON objects as direct children of the `@graph` element rather than being nested under another object or array.
 Properties referencing entities must use a JSON object with `@id` as the only key, e.g. `"author": {"@id": "https://orcid.org/0000-0002-1825-0097"}`